New: LINE Official Account | Media Guide | download for FREE >>

 母の日 (Haha no Hi) – ‘Mother’s Day’

-Extreme humidity may have a negative effect on the travel industry, as people usually avoid getting on crowded trains and buses.
+Extreme humidity may harm the travel industry, as people usually avoid getting on crowded trains and buses.

 Picture presents geisha walking on a rainy streets of Kyoto.
 She is wearing a traditional kimono and holding a red umbrella.